opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/x-gantry-assembly/index.md

 20. Then mount the whole stack onto the left linear rail.
   {{< container-image path="images/Screen Shot 2021-12-29 at 5.52.20 PM.png" alt="" >}}

+21. Ensure the bump coming out of the Z Gantry Backplates is facing upwards, towards the motor as shown below.

   {{< container-image path="images/IMG_0694.JPG" alt="" >}}

 21. Slide the GT2 Pulley onto the Z axis motor's shaft, with the set screws closer to the motor body.
 Don't tighten the set screws yet.